unternehmen/erthworm/README.md

-# What is `erthworm`?
+# What is erthworm?
-`erthworm` is a Guile 2.0 library for creating and running single-threaded Gopher servers.
+erthworm is a Guile 2.0 library for creating and running single-threaded Gopher servers.
 It is modeled after the HTTP web server that is included in the Guile standard library, but it shares no code with it.

-`erthworm` is written in the Wisp syntax (SRFI-119), but because Wisp is homoiconic with S-Expressions it can be compiled into regular Scheme code.
+erthworm is written in the Wisp syntax (SRFI-119), but because Wisp is homoiconic with S-Expressions it can be compiled into regular Scheme code.
 To convert it, you can use any Wisp preprocessor.